PepBox – Automatic Quote Tool

 Peptide libraries are efficient tools for GPCR ligand screening, protein-protein interaction studies, functional proteomics, nucleic acid binding, enzyme substrate and inhibitor screening, antigen and epitope screening, peptide/protein cross-talk studies, the discovery of signal molecules, and other processes significant to modern drug discovery.

-We recommend that you position the phosphorylated residue no more than 10 residues away from the N-terminus because the coupling efficiency of residues following a phosphorylated residue is significantly reduced.
+We recommend placing the phosphorylated residue no more than 10 residues away from the N-terminus, as the coupling efficiency of residues following a phosphorylated residue is significantly reduced.

-We recommend that you add a spacer between the peptide and the dye molecule.
+We recommend adding a spacer between the peptide and the dye molecule.
 This will reduce the chance of the dye affecting peptide folding and binding to receptors.
-However, if the purpose of the dye labeling is to quantify fluorescence transfer between different structures spacers should not be introduced.
+However, if the purpose of the dye labeling is to quantify fluorescence transfer between different structures, spacers should not be introduced.

-Capping will make peptide appear more like native protein.
-The N terminus can be capped with an acetyl group and C terminus with an amide group.
+Capping will help the peptide appear more like a native protein.
+The N-terminus can be capped with an acetyl group, and the C-terminus with an amide group.